12 Best Phishing Protection Software Solutions (2026)

 ZeroFox provides broad digital risk protection including phishing domain monitoring across surface web and dark web sources.
 It also handles brand impersonation detection and automated takedown orchestration.

 Where ZeroFox stands out is the bigger picture.
-Their digital risk protection platform ties phishing protection to attacker intelligence, showing who’s targeting your brand and why.
+Their digital risk protection platform ties phishing protection to attacker intelligence.
+You see who’s targeting your brand and why.
+Our Breachsense vs ZeroFox comparison covers how the platforms differ on dark web monitoring.

 3. Bolster AI

 Bolster specializes in AI-powered phishing detection with fast automated takedowns.
 They claim an average takedown time of under two minutes for confirmed phishing sites.
-Their CheckPhish product (listed below) provides a free entry point for evaluating their scanning capabilities.
+Their CheckPhish product (listed below) is a free way to try their scanning capabilities.

 Bolster is fast.
 Every minute a phishing domain stays up means more potential victims.